alders/mythtv-stream-hls-dash/README.md

 - The current project code needs to be refactored in order to remove duplicate code.
 - DVD menus are not supported.
+- External subtitles are not supported.
+- At most one subtitle is supported.
 - A design choice has been made to symlink `mp4` files rather than to encode them.